Snehal68/Sneha/README.md

 # Sneha
-This is my first Repository
+This is my first  Git Repository
-Author Snehal
+Author: Snehal